tvdstaaij/telegram-json-backup/README.md

 Python script for telegram-cli that creates [JSON Lines](http://jsonlines.org) compliant dumps of Telegram message backlogs.

-Support for downloading media files is available on the `experimental` branch.
-It changes the existing process significantly and has to be tested more thoroughly before merging into `master`.
+Support for downloading media files is available on the experimental branch (`git checkout experimental`).
+It changes the backup process significantly and may be unstable.

-## Changelog
+## Updates
+October 7th, 2015:

+* This script can still be used but is no longer maintained.
+A better alternative is in the works and will be published on Github in the near future.

 September 5th, 2015:

-* Fix bug that produced duplicate JSON objects for the first chunk of messages in a dialog
+* Fix bug that produced duplicate JSON objects for the first chunk of messages in a dialog.
-* Conform to JSON Lines recommendation of saving files as `.jsonl`
+* Conform to JSON Lines recommendation of saving files as `.jsonl`.

 September 4th, 2015:

-* Prevent tgl crash when fetching dialog list containing chats with deleted user accounts
+* Prevent tgl crash when fetching dialog list containing chats with deleted user accounts.
-* Prevent tgl crash when backing up group chat with messages from deleted user accounts
+* Prevent tgl crash when backing up group chat with messages from deleted user accounts.

 ## Usage